Abseilers descend 100ft Dorchester Abbey for charity

 After abseiling down the side of the alley in front of a cheering crowd and her family, the mum-of-two added: "It was awesome.
 It felt like a really long way down but you get a fantastic view up there.

-"The experience is quite nerve-wracking at first but it was great to hear people's support from below.
+"The experience is quite nerve-racking at first but it was great to hear people's support from below.

 "Because of my dad, today is especially poignant for me.
 Sue Ryder is an amazing charity - I can't praise it highly enough - and so it's great to be able to do something like this to support it."